/WebSocket Connection Balancer

 type Config struct {

-MetricPath string // Path to fetch connection metrics
+MetricPath string // Path to fetch connection metrics from backends

-services []string // List of backend pod URLs
+Services []string // List of backend pod URLs

 TLSVerify bool // Enable/disable TLS verification

-CacheTTL time.Duration // Metrics cache duration
+CacheTTL int // Metrics cache duration in seconds

 }